sbmlteam/deviser/docs/src/source/appendix_validation.rst

 |              |                     | typecode defined, and it can not be        |
 |              |                     | generated automatically.                   |
 +--------------+---------------------+--------------------------------------------+

+The table lists the errors/warnings that may be produced by validating a package being defined within Deviser Edit.

 Note: The error messages will be populated with the names of attributes/classes/types etc. as illustrated by the 'foo_xxx' placeholders above.